You are here: Home > Our Attorneys

 Mr. Troy was President of the Pennsylvania Bar Institute in 2011-2012.
 He still serves on the Board of Directors of the PBI, and had previously served as President Elect, Vice-President, Treasurer and Secretary of the PBI before serving as President.
 The PBI is the largest non-profit provider of Continuing Legal Education in Pennsylvania.
 He is presently Chair of the PBA Leadership Development and Recruitment Committee.

 As part of his commitment to Continuing Legal Education, Mr. Troy has taught well over 100 seminars in professional liability risk management.
-Most of these seminars have been for attorneys, though some have been for physicians and nurses.
+Most of these seminars have been for attorneys, physicians, nurses, and other professionals.

 Locally, Mr. Troy served as President of the Montgomery Bar Association in 2013.
-He severed a President of the Young Lawyers Section in 1997.
+He served as President of the Young Lawyers Section in 1997.
 He previously served as a Director of the Montgomery Bar Association from 1997 to 1999, and served as the President Elect, Vice-President, Treasurer and Secretary in successive years before becoming President in January 2013.

 In the community, Paul has been elected to the Board of Directors of the Ed Snider Youth Hockey Foundation.
 The Ed Snider Youth Hockey Foundation was created by Philadelphia Flyers Chairman Ed Snider in 2005, as his personal commitment to teach children important life lessons.
 Using the sport of hockey, the mission of Snider Hockey is to build lives and unite communities, helping educate young people to succeed in the game of life.
 Snider Hockey Programs are provided at no cost and are focused on underserved boys and girls who otherwise would not have the opportunity to play, with an emphasis on character development, life skills, fitness, nutrition, and academics.